crwils/TopTrumpsAI-Game/README.md

 This was a group project undertaken as part of CodeClan's JavaScript module.

-Our chosen brief was a browser game web app, so we chose to build a Top Trumps game.
+Our brief was a browser game web app, so we chose to build a Top Trumps game.

 The game itself was simple however we decided to incorporate an AI computer player which made the game logic slightly more complex.